Want A Huge Neck? Then Do These Exercises

-So the idea is, to allow yourself the chance to strengthen your neck safely because you really only get one.
+So the idea is, to allow yourself the chance to strengthen your neck safely because you only get one.
 If you mistreat it you’re going to be in a lot of trouble down the road.
 As we’ve said before, those complications that can happen from having all that compression, it’s not a matter of “Oh, I’m good.
-I’ve been doing this for an extended period of time.”
+I’ve been doing this for an extended period.”

 What do I do?
 I’m not able to even move my neck now.”
 You probably would even assume that it’s because you slept on it wrong.
 Maybe not.
 It could be that there’s a lot more going on inside your neck, more than you ever bargained.